a1phanumeric/csv2plist.py/README.md

 ``python csv2plist.py csvfile [output plist file] [type]``

-output plist file is optional, if unused it'll create a plist in the same directory as the CSV type is going to be used for 'array' or 'dict'.
-At the moment it always defaults to 'array' so you can completely ignore this parameter.
+output plist file is optional, if unused it'll create a plist in the same directory as the CSV type can be 'array' or 'dict' (default is 'array').

+If you're creating a dictionary, the first row in the CSV will be used as the keys.

 ### EXAMPLES